No item(s) available in cart.

 3.2.4 Solidification cracking

 Solidification cracks normally occur through a poor weld bead size or shape.
 Cracks occur longitudinally and within the weld metal.
-A solidification crack can be induced by weld design and use of crack-prone filler metals (Figure 5a) or by using a specific welding technique (Figure 5b).
-The 'welding technique' route is the preferred one when the defect size, location and orientation are to be controlled.
+A solidification crack can be induced by weld design and the use of crack-prone filler metals (Figure 5a) or by using a specific welding technique (Figure 5b).
+The 'welding technique' route is the preferred one when the defect size, location, and orientation are to be controlled.

 Figure 5 Photomacrographs showing the cross sections of solidification cracks. (a) Real defect obtained by manual welding, (b) realistic defect obtained by manual welding.
 Millimeter scales are shown